Suicideboys: 2014–2017: Formation and popularity

+2018–2020: I Want to Die in New Orleans, alleged separation, Live Fast, Die Whenever, and Grey Day

 On September 7, 2018, their debut studio album I Want to Die in New Orleans was released.
 A statement posted by the duo's official Instagram account stated, "We started recording this album at the beginning of 2017.
 Initially, we wanted to write about our experiences on the road and express how our lives had become slightly more extravagant."

-Suicideboys have gained a cult following in the hip-hop scene, in part due to their niche subject matter involving subjects scarcely seen in rap such as suicidal ideation, anti-religion, and depression.
-As of March 2023, their most viewed music video on YouTube is for their song Paris, with 176 million views.
-Their most streamed song on Spotify as of March 2023, is ...And to Those I Love, Thanks for Sticking Around with 489 million streams.
+Suicideboys have gained a cult following in the hip-hop scene, in part due to their niche subject matter involving subjects scarcely seen in rap such as suicidal ideation and depression.
+As of August 2023, their most viewed music video on YouTube is for their song "Paris", with 184 million views.
+Their most streamed song on Spotify as of August 2023, is "...And to Those I Love, Thanks for Sticking Around" with 544 million streams.
 The duo were featured in Billboard's list titled "Billboard Dance's 15 Artists to Watch in 2017".

 In late 2018, a rumor arose that the group had broken up following a series of ominous tweets.
 However, they soon clarified that the tweets were in relation to "personal issues" facing Arceneaux and that they had in fact not broken up.

 In May 2019, the group put this rumor to rest with the release of their six-track EP Live Fast, Die Whenever in collaboration with Blink-182 drummer Travis Barker, and prominently featuring Korn guitarist James Shaffer.

 In July 2019, the duo started their first nationwide "Grey Day Tour", with guests Germ, City Morgue, Trash Talk, Denzel Curry, Shoreline Mafia, Night Lovell, Pouya, and Turnstile as openers.
 The tour started with a show on July 24, 2019, at the WaMu Theater in Seattle, Washington, and ended on August 23, 2019, after a show at the Shrine Expo Hall in Los Angeles, California.